Almarch/tamacare/README.md

 ## Use

 Tamacare can be launched from a script: tamacare.sh.
-It is tuned to deliver a mametchi, the optimal evolution your tamagotchi can expect.
-By varying the time_obs, time_param and disc parameters, you should be able to decline all possible tamagotchi evolutions for the gen-1 strain.
-Maybe will you also be able to discover the secret character?
+It is tuned to deliver a mametchi, the optimal evolution in terms of health and lifespan.
+By varying the time_obs, time_param and disc parameters, you can decline all possible tamagotchi evolutions for the gen-1 strain.
 The parameters are listed and described as the file header.
-The parameter dir_tamatool is the directory of your tamatool executable file.
+The parameter dir_tamatool is the directory of the tamatool executable file.
 The parameter tam_speed can take the values “one” or “ten”, both working well.
 The value “max” is also available but tamacare cannot follow the pace.
 Beware the file name “save0.bin” must be available in the tamatool/linux folder.

+Tamatool is not only the ROM emulator, it also provides a tool to edit the ROM's sprites in a clean way.
+Using this feature, and thanks to the respective closeness of gen-1 and gen-2 characters, it is possible to switch the sprites from one generation to another.
+This is not a perfect emulation of gen-2: some animations vary slightly, and the "number game" is not available.
+Tamacare comes with 2 transgenic constructions in the sprites folder ("gen1" which is native from the ROM, and the manually edited one "gen2"), allowing you to mutate your strain when cloning a new tamagotchi.
+This is an ongoing development, currently 1/10 gen-2 characters available.

 The shell script tamacare.sh calls R procedures that are listed in the R folder:
 -	proc_clock.R sets up the time of the virtual device.